OmarJuarezG/PostgreSQL-R/README.md

 10. How many films were returned in time, late or never returned? (*by Okoh Anita in freeCodeCamp with modification*)
 11. In which countries does Rent A Film have a presence and what is the customer base in each country?
 What are the total sales in each country? (from most to least) (*by Okoh Anita in freeCodeCamp*)

-## Merging Postgres with R to get the visuals:
+## Merging Postgres with R to get the visuals